Posts Tagged ‘Psycho’

 Marty then just cut to the chase.
 “Roy is dead.”

 “What!
 Are you shitting me?”
 George about jumped out of his seat.
 Roy was the main screenwriter on Psycho II, who had also contributed to the Texas Chainsaw screenplay.
-Both he and George had been receiving death threats.
+Both he and George had been receiving death threats recently, which came from everyone from religous nutjobs to obsessive fans.

 “I’m not joking, they found his body this morning.
 I’m down at the police station making a statement.
 They want to talk to you too.”